bluejekyll/blog/_posts/2016-08-21-a-year-of-rust-and-dns.md

 Did you catch that?
 No one implemented the spec properly, so now the spec is the implementation.
 I think that's a tail wagging the dog, right?

-Anyway, back to the deceivingly easy bit perhaps a picture will help:
+Anyway, back to the deceivingly easy bit; perhaps a picture will help:

 ![Trust-DNS work history]({{ site.url }}{{ site.baseurl }}/assets/trust-dns-work.png)